PostHog/meta/requests-for-comments/2024-06-21-warehouse-launch-plan.md

 - [ ] Publish a Hubspot data warehouse tutorial - Marketing
 - [ ] Publish a Postgres data warehouse tutorial - Marketing
 - [ ] Update docs as needed - Marketing
-- [ ] Add Data Warehouse to in-app 'Explore the docs' menu - @joethreepwood
+- [ ] Add Data Warehouse to in-app 'Explore the docs' menu - https://github.com/PostHog/posthog/pull/22715
 - [x] Key art - @lottiecoxon (we have some already, open to new though)